camunda/camunda-docs-manual/content/update/rolling-upgrade.md

 ## Backwards Compatibility of Database Schema

-In order to facilitate updates, Camunda ensures backwards compatibility of the database schema.
+To facilitate updates, Camunda ensures backwards compatibility of the database schema.
-Backwards compatibility makes it possible to operate an older version of the process engine on a new version of the database schema.
+Backwards compatibility makes it possible to operate an older version of the process engine on a newer version of the database schema.
 This property is crucial in the first step of the rolling upgrade process: after the database has been updated, the process engine libraries are still at the previous version.

 ## On-line applicability of Db Migration Script

 Note that Camunda does not guarantee that the migration script is applicable on-line (concurrently to in-flight transactions).
-While Camunda does best effort to ensure this property, it is not guaranteed.
-It is therefore strongly recommended to _test the database migration script_ on a test database with similar load profile than the production database.
+While Camunda does its best effort to ensure this property, it is not guaranteed.
+It is therefore strongly recommended to _test the database migration script_ on a test database with a similar load to the production database.

 ## Usage of new Features

-During the rolling upgrade process, it is not permitted to use new features, of the new engine version.
+During the rolling upgrade process, it is not permitted to use new features of the newer engine version.
 This means that it is not possible to "roll out" a new version of the BPMN processes or of the application making use of new API methods while also upgrading the library.
-The reason for this is that while performing a rolling upgrade, there is a time frame in which both old versions of the process engine library an new versions of the process engine library operate on the database concurrently.
-During this time, usage of new features of the new engine like deployment of a BPMN process with a newly supported symbol would cause problems to the old engine.
+The reason for this is that while performing a rolling upgrade, there is a time frame in which both older and newer versions of the process engine library operate on the database concurrently.
+During this time, usage of new features of the new engine like deployment of a BPMN process with a newly supported symbol would cause problems with the old engine.

 ## One Minor Releases Only